Parameter types

 group

-values, required: No, default value: []
+type: array of string values, required: No, default value: []

 Specifies the parameter group.
 Groups are a generic concept when working with parameters.
 Netgen Layouts does not enforce or otherwise define how you use parameter groups.
 Internally, Netgen Layouts uses groups in block definitions to specify to which form (content or design) the parameter belongs and in query types to specify which parameters are advanced and hidden by default.